 Commission Recapture Program.
-The Board has approved the Fund's participation in a commission recapture program.
+The Board has approved each fund's participation in a commission recapture program.
 Commission recapture is a form of institutional discount brokerage that returns commission dollars directly to a fund.
-It provides a way to gain control over the commission expenses incurred by the Subadvisor, which can be significant over time and thereby reduces expenses, improves cash flow and conserves assets.
-The Fund can derive commission recapture dollars from both equity trading commissions and fixed-income (commission equivalent) spreads.
-From time to time, the Board reviews whether participation in the recapture program is in the best interests of the Fund.
+It provides a way to gain control over the commission expenses incurred by a subadvisor, which can be significant over time and thereby reduces expenses, improves cash flow and conserves assets.
+A fund can derive commission recapture dollars from both equity trading commissions and fixed-income (commission equivalent) spreads.
+From time to time, the Board reviews whether participation in the recapture program is in the best interests of the funds.